Published On: May 12 2013 12:30:59 AM CDTUpdated On: May 13 2016 01:00:00 AM CDT

 2012: Bass player, songwriter, record producer and actor Donald "Duck" Dunn, known for his 1960s recordings with Booker T. & the M.G.'s and as a session bassist for Stax Records, dies in his sleep at the age of 70 in Tokyo, Japan.
 Dunn also played in recording sessions for everyone from Eric Clapton to Bob Dylan and Otis Redding to Stevie Nicks and was a regular member of Dan Aykroyd and John Belushi's Blues Brothers Band, appearing as himself in both "Blues Brothers" movies.

 2011: The comedy "Bridesmaids," starring Kristen Wiig as woman who suffers a series of misfortunes after being asked to serve as maid of honor for her best friend, premieres in theaters.
 The film became a hit, grossing more than $288 million worldwide.
-The movie, which was also co-written by Wiig, would go on to earn a Golden Globe nomination for Best Motion Picture – Musical or Comedy and two Academy Award nominations for Best Supporting Actress for Melissa McCarthy and Best Original Screenplay.
+The movie, which was also co-written by Wiig, would go on to earn a Golden Globe nomination for Best Motion Picture – Musical or Comedy and Academy Award nominations for Best Supporting Actress for Melissa McCarthy and for Best Original Screenplay.

 1994: Johnny Carson appears on "Late Show with David Letterman" in what would prove to be his last television appearance.
 After emerging from behind the curtain to a standing ovation, Carson requested to sit behind Letterman's desk, did so for a few moments as the audience continued to cheer and applaud, and then left the stage without saying a word to the audience.